g1ntas/accio/docs/concepts/generators.md

 ```

 The configuration defines metadata for a generator, like, for example, a help text.
-Moreover, it can define data input that the user has to enter when the generator is executed.
+Moreover, it can define data input that the user has to enter when the generator

-Configuration example:
+is executed.

+Example:
 ```
 help="This is an example"